Jezzamonn/circle-grid/README.md

 There's three creations here that all come from the same source code.
 The code for each are on different branches.

+This uses my [es6-base](https://github.com/Jezzamonn/es6-base) project as the base

 ## Square Circle
 ![Square Circle gif](promo/square-circle.gif)